Crisis in the Kremlin is a political sim, an old DOS game from back when software shipped on floppy disks.

 Holding onto any of them is quite the challenge, and it may be impossible to survive all the way to 2000 without losing most

 of them (though you may hold onto one or two if you're lucky).
-But making it to the end of the millennium is a sizable
+Just making it to the end of the millennium is a sizable

-accomplishment in and of itself.
-If you survive long enough, you'll be offered the option to restructure the Union as a
+accomplishment all by itself.
+Around 1991, you'll be offered the option to restructure the Union as a confederation

-dissolve it altogether in favor of a commonwealth (the CIS).
-If
+altogether in favor of a commonwealth (the CIS).
+If you've never

-you've never heard of the Commonwealth of Independent States, you're not alone.
-It's really a loose economic cooperation
+heard of the Commonwealth of Independent States, you're not alone.
+It's really a loose economic cooperation sphere, about

-sphere, about like what the European Union was before the
+like what the European Union was before the adoption of the

-adoption of the Euro--but when this game was released, the
+Euro--but when this game was released, the CIS was brand-new.

 If you do survive past 1991, you'll start to see events that didn't happen historically--since at that point you've certainly

 changed history.
-You'll also start to lose Union Republics, if you haven't done so already.
-Your population will
+You'll also start to lose Union Republics, if you haven't already.
+Your population will drop as a

-go down as a result, and at the end of every year that you've lost a republic, you'll find that your GNP drops suddenly--apparently
+result, and at the end of every year that you lose republic(s), you'll find that your GNP drops suddenly--apparently a secession

-a republic's secession doesn't affect your economy until the start of the following year, when you draw up your next budget.
+doesn't affect your economy until the start of the following year, when you draw up your next budget.
+This puts real

-This puts real pressure on your administration as you try to provide enough for food, manufacturing, housing, transportation, the
+pressure on your administration as you try to provide enough for food, manufacturing, housing, transportation, the military,

-military, and so on, without plundering the environment or letting crime run rampant.
-At times like these it can be very
+and so on, without plundering the environment or letting crime run rampant.
+At times like these it can be very tricky

-tricky to avoid cutting so much from some powerful group's budget that it's motivated to engineer your downfall.
-In very bad
+to avoid cutting so much from some powerful group that it's motivated to engineer your downfall.
+In very bad times, you

-times, you may even face extreme food shortages that lead to your violent overthrow by popular revolution (the irony!).
+may even face extreme food shortages that lead to your violent overthrow by popular revolution (oh, the irony!).

-The game has random events (called crises), which include major policy decisions (like whether to implement Glasnost, see right).
+The game has random and nonrandom events (called crises), which include major policy decisions (like whether to implement Glasnost,

 Chernobyl that happen at set times to mimic